Caribou Migration Backpack

 TRIP DETAILS

-We start our trip in the mountains, where colorful ridges and cliffs of folded rock tower above our camp.
-With plenty of time to reach our final destination we can dawdle a bit here where the topography is dramatic and we will take time to climb a small peak for views of our route.
-After a two and a half days of backpacking through the canyons and exploring in the hills, we will emerge into the big-sky country of the coastal plain where the tundra is etched from millennia of caribou migrations.
+We start our trip in the mountains, the geologic basement of the Brooks Range where colorful ridges and cliffs of folded marine sediments tower above our camp.
+These are amongst the oldest rocks in the region.
+With plenty of time to reach our final destination we can dawdle a bit here where the topography is dramatic and we will take time to climb long ridges and dramatic peaks in search of ever more spectacular vistas.

 Where there are caribou, there are those animals who live from their unwariness: wolves and grizzly bears.
 And where the two join, there are scavengers like fox, wolverine, and ravens.
 This is a trip with excellent potential for wildlife encounters.
 It is a great hike with or without caribou, but we will keep our fingers crossed and our eyes peeled.

-Hiking in the arctic is an “off-trail” experience, so a six-mile day can take as long and be as taxing as ten miles in other parts of the world.
+Hiking in the arctic is an “off trail” experience, so a six-mile day can take as long and be as taxing as ten miles in other parts of the world.
 The footing is a mix of dry tundra benches and gravel bars with various kinds of wet tundra mixed in.
 We will have to contend with some tussock fields but mostly the walking is flat and gravely.
-There are a couple of mountain passes to cross and several stream crossings early in the trip so expect tired legs and wet boots daily.
+There is a single mountain pass to cross and several stream crossings so expect tired legs and wet boots daily.

 Itinerary